5. Is There Salvation In Any Other Name – (Acts 4:12)

 This verse is clearly telling us by “whose authority” (Jesus) this act or demonstration of power was being conducted under (the command to rise and walk).
 It demonstrated the power [authority] given to Peter [as a follower of] through Jesus Christ to work miracles through the indwelling of the Holy Ghost/the Spirit of God (Acts 1:8; Romans 15:19).
 Then Peter said,.… In the name of [by the authority] of Jesus Christ Nazareth rise up and walk.

 Even today an officer of the law may call out to an escaping criminal: “Stop, in the name of the law.”
-He is giving notice to the criminal that he has the authority given him by law by which the criminal is to comply to his command to stop.
+He is giving notice to the criminal that he has the authority given him by law by which the criminal is to comply with his command to stop.

 NOTE: This is also the same context used by Jesus (below) when he said “I come in my Father’s name” and “the works that I do in my Father’s name“.